microsoft/rnx-kit/packages/typescript-service/README.md

 ## Service

-`Service` is the starting point for using accessing TypeScript language services..
+`Service` is the starting point for accessing TypeScript language services.
 A process will typically only need one `Service`.

 The `Service` is used to open a `Project`.